carbonplan/sai-downscaling/docs/how-to/deploy.md

   | It still trusts `ec2.amazonaws.com` | Coiled clusters assume it as an instance role; removing this breaks them |
   | `github-action-role` can `iam:PassRole` it | the job role is passed at `register-job-definition` time |

   The tradeoff is real: `coiled-carbonplan` carries `AmazonS3FullAccess`, so QA and snapshot jobs run broader than they need to.
-Registering a second job definition that keeps `srm-batch-job-role` for the non-publishing queues would restore least privilege, at the cost of routing two definitions through the deploy workflow.
+Registering a second job definition that keeps `srm-batch-job-role` for the non-publishing queues would restore least privilege, at the cost of routing 2 definitions through the deploy workflow.
 - **Batch permissions on the deploy role**: granted by the `SrmAwsBatchDeployPolicy` inline policy on `github-action-role`.
 ECR push comes from the role's pre-existing inline policy.

   | Sid | Actions | Resource |
   | --- | --- | --- |